 And this helps to relay critical information for proper fleet management operations.

-These trends will increase as IoT telematics allow more automated business models to transform the essence of fleet management in the years ahead.
+These trends are expected to expand as IoT telematics promotes more automated business models, essentially revolutionizing fleet management in the coming years.

 What is The Role of IoT in Fleet management?